-Memantine (Ebixa or Axura) is recommended for people with severe Alzheimer’s disease and for people with moderate Alzheimer’s if cholinesterase inhibitors don’t help or are not suitable.
+Memantine is recommended for people with more severe Alzheimer’s disease and for people with moderate Alzheimer’s if cholinesterase inhibitors don’t help or are not suitable.
 Memantine does not stop the disease from progressing but can help with some symptoms.

 People with mild to moderate dementia, including Alzheimer’s, should be given the opportunity to participate in cognitive stimulation programmes, if available.
 You can discuss your options with your doctor.

-People with more severe symptoms may also benefit from an antidepressant drug, although these are not always suitable for someone with Alzheimer’s.
-Your doctor will carefully consider what may be appropriate.
+Some people may also benefit from an antidepressant drug, although these are not always suitable for someone with Alzheimer’s.
+A doctor should carefully consider what may be appropriate.

-In some circumstances antipsychotic drugs such as risperidone (Risperdal) may be used to relieve very severe symptoms, especially if someone is very distressed or at risk of hurting themselves or others.
+In some cases, antipsychotic drugs such as risperidone (Risperdal) may be used to relieve symptoms, especially if someone is very distressed or at risk of hurting themselves or others.
 These drugs are not suitable for everyone and may have serious side-effects.